Race Against the Machine.

 The job market is a complex ecosystem where we all have a role to play.
 Some of us are close to the beneficiaries of our projects and meet them in daily life.
 Others won’t ever meet those whose lives we influence.
 Some of us get salaries from taxes, while others need to actively generate revenue every month to stay afloat.

-How can we keep up with its development, especially given how fast it develops?
+- How can we keep up with its development, especially given how fast it goes?

-How we should work on our professional development?
+- How should we work on our professional development to open as many doors as possible?

 These are all valid concerns.
 Today, the job market is changing faster than we can adapt and move from one profession to another.